 From the Rhineland to the USA

 It’s in 1841 that the Prince Albert (coming from Germany and the husband of Queen Victoria) introduces the tradition in the United Kingdom.
 He has a Christmas tree installed in the Windsor castle.
 In 1848, the “Illustrated London News” newspaper shows an image of the royal family around a Christmas tree.
 From the Court, the trend of the Christmas pine tree rapidly spreads into the bourgeoisie and, of course, among the common folk, for if the Queen decorates a tree for Christmas, the English will decorate a tree for Christmas as well!

 It comes to France later on, after 1870 and the exodus of some Alsatians to the “Old France”.
 Only then does the tradition get acknowledged.
 Indeed, the Alsatians were given the choice: they could remain French, but then they had to leave their homeland.
 Some Alsatians then immigrated to what we call today “the inside France”.

 But this is really thanks to the English and the British empire, present pretty much all over the globe, that the tradition swept over the whole world.
 These days, you can find the king of the forests pretty much everywhere for Christmas.

 But then, what about the fir tree?

 Yes, you may have noticed that I carefully avoided the use of the words “fir tree” until now… It was already the case in the previous article!
 At first, we were talking about a spruce, a conifer from the Pinaceae family, as is the fir tree by the way… Still, it isn’t the same species.

-By the way, if you don’t want to bother finding new “old stories” to tell your family as you eat the Yule log this year, come join us for our Free Tours.
+By the way, if you don’t want to bother finding new “old stories” to tell your family as you eat the Yule log this year, come join us for our guided tours.
 We will tell you many other wonderful and in-tree-dible stories 😉